A Family Guide to 5th Grade

 Reading and Writing

-In English language arts (English language arts is the academic subject of reading and writing.), 5th grade students learn to:
+In English language arts (ELA), 5th grade students learn to:

 - Take part in collaborative classroom conversations